 Our recommendations are based on what we think are the best PS5 monitors, including the best PS5 Pro monitor, currently available.
 They're adapted to be valid for most people in each price range.
 The rating is based on our review, factoring in price and feedback from our visitors.

-If you'd prefer the make your own decision, here's the list of all of our monitor reviews.
+If you'd prefer to make your own decision, here's the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.

 What do you think of our picks?
 Let us know below.